rarogbennu/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/05._Docker_The_Simulation/01._Before/the_simulation.md

 ## The simulator - Max expected response times

-Adhering to a good rule of thumb, the maximum acceptable response times are as following:
+Adhering to a good rule of thumb, the maximum acceptable response times are as follows:

 | Route        | Maximum Response Time (seconds) |
 |--------------|---------------------------------|